dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

   - Discussed with Derek about how to proceed with TSET build
   - Sent TSET the FormingSuite BETA build and alpha binaries with scripting capabilities
   - Asked Muhammad about the bug vmc-62255
-  - Branched SIMUFACT source code to work on python consolidation
+  - Branched SIMUFACT source code to work on Python consolidation
   - Reviewed source code updates from Adrian related with MoveGeoSet unit tests
   - Started TESTING pipeline again